First Responders

 How BCEHS works with our first responder partners

-When a patient calls 9-1-1 for an ambulance, paramedics are dispatched based on the caller’s description of their medical condition or injury.
-BC Emergency Health Services (BCEHS) emergency medical call-takers quickly assess the severity of the patient’s condition and assign paramedics, ambulances and other resources to the call.
+When someone calls 9-1-1 for an ambulance, BC Emergency Health Services (BCEHS) dispatches paramedics based on the caller’s description of the medical condition or injury.
+BCEHS emergency medical call-takers quickly assess the patient’s condition determine its severity.
+They then assign paramedics, ambulances and other resources to the call.

-For time-critical calls, BCEHS notifies first responders who have agreements with BCEHS.
-BCEHS has agreements in place with first responder agencies across the province.
+For time-critical emergencies, BCEHS also notifies first responder agencies that have agreements with BCEHS.
+These agreements are in place with first responder agencies across the province.

-Municipalities cover the costs of sending municipal resources such as fire crews to emergency calls.
-The first responder agency decides what 9-1-1 calls they will attend, often based on timing and available resources.
+Municipalities cover the costs of sending local resources, such as fire crews, to emergency calls.
+Each first responder agency decides which 9-1-1 calls it will attend, often based on response times and available resources.

 When are first responders dispatched?

-We notify first responders of all extremely time-critical calls, as well as:
+BCEHS notifies first responders about all extremely time-critical calls, as well as:

-• Any call involving burns, hazmat, or a motor vehicle accident
+• Calls involving burns, hazardous materials (hazmat), or motor vehicle accidents

-• Any mid-level acuity call (serious but not as time-critical) where BCEHS is likely to take more than 10 minutes to arrive at a scene
+• Mid-level acuity calls (serious but less time-critical) when BCEHS is likely to take more than 10 minutes to arrive on scene

-BCEHS paramedics have a high level of medical expertise and training and are the lead on patient care when on scene.
-They continue to deliver medical care as patients are taken to hospital.
+BCEHS paramedics have extensive medical training and lead patient care at the scene.
+They continue providing treatment while transporting patients to hospital.

-As health care professionals, paramedics are directly tied into hospital emergency departments, and are connected to, and guided by, emergency physicians.
+As health care professionals, paramedics work closely with hospital emergency departments and receive support and guidance from emergency physicians.

 Infographic: The Clinical Response Model (CRM) and how we work with first responder partners